zwxandy/MPCache/README.md

 `cluster_size1` and `cluster_size2` control the granularities of two hierarchical levels (set `cluster_size1=32` and `cluster_size2=16` by default).
 `ratio1` and `ratio2` control the dynamic selection ratio at the 1st hierarchical level and the final dynamic selection ratio, respectively.

-Layer-wise index sharing is implemented in `modeling_llama.py`, and we provide the modified file in this repo.
-To enable layer-wise index sharing, you can simply replace the original `modeling_llama.py` with ours.
+We give an example on the hotpotqa dataset here, 30\% tokens are preserved on average after static eviction based on the accumulated attention score.

-We give an example on the hotpotqa dataset here, 70\% tokens are pruned (i.e., 30\% preserved) on average after static eviction based on the accumulated attention sum (refer to H2O and SnapKV); set `ratio2=0.1` for a final KV cache budget of 3\%, `ratio2=0.2` for a final KV cache budget of 6\%, `ratio2=0.4` for a final KV cache budget of 12\%.
+Hence, set `ratio2=0.1` for a final KV cache budget of 3\%, `ratio2=0.2` for a final KV cache budget of 6\%.

 **Model inference and evaluation:**